wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 ## What's Next

-You have created a web application that is integrated with ACS.
+You have created a web site that is integrated with ACS.
 But, this is just the beginning!
 You can expand on this scenario.

-For example, you can add more identity providers for this RP or allow users registered in enterprise directories, such as Active Directory Domain Services, to log on to the web application.
+For example, you can add more identity providers for this RP or allow users registered in enterprise directories, such as Active Directory Domain Services, to log on to the web site.

 You can also add rules to your namespace that determine which claims are sent to an application for processing in the application business logic.